 h. adherence to a management or harvest plan that is site specific and agreed to by the forest landowner.

-i. ii. iii.
+i. independent verification that each crew includes an individual who:

+i. has completed the SFI Implementation Committee approved wood producer training program,

+ii. is an owner of, employee of, or contracted by the wood producer, and

+iii. has direct responsibility and is on site regularly to consistently carry out the roles and responsibilities of the wood producer.

-Objective 12.
+Objective 13.
 Community Involvement and Landowner Outreach.
 To broaden the practice of sustainable forestry through public outreach, education, and involvement, and to support the efforts of SFI Implementation Committees.

-Performance Measure 12.1.
-Program Participants shall support and promote efforts by consulting foresters, state, provincial and federal agencies, state or local groups, professional societies, conservation organizations, Indigenous Peoples and governments, community groups, sporting organizations, labor, universities, extension agencies, the American Tree Farm System® and/or other landowner cooperative programs to apply principles of sustainable forest management.
+Performance Measure 13.1.
+Certified Organizations shall support and promote efforts by consulting foresters, state, provincial and federal agencies, state or local groups, professional societies, conservation organizations, Indigenous Peoples and governments, community groups, sporting organizations, labor, universities, extension agencies, the American Tree Farm System® and/or other landowner cooperative programs to apply principles of sustainable forest management.

 Indicators: